-With WP Posts Filter you can filter posts by category or tag to list them in the particular page.
+With WP Posts Filter you can display posts of certain categories and tags in a page.

 This plugin filters posts by tags and/or categories.
 It could be set up to filter posts for the main page and/or any other static page of a blog.
 To set up the filter for a page, one needs to adjust the settings and put a shortcode, a piece of text playing the role of a placeholder for post lists, in the page.
 Since version 0.3 templates introduced.